okyeron/fates/install/norns/Norns_install_instructions_1.5.md

 ## Norns
     cd /home/we/fates/install/norns/scripts &&./fates_packages.sh

 You will be disconnected and the device will reboot.
-Reconnect in a new window.
+When the pi has rebooted, reconnect via SSH.

     cd /home/we/fates/install/norns/scripts &&./fates_install.sh
 Answer ***yes (y)*** to "enable realtime priority"

 ## Wifi network
-*Do this manually, too risky to put it in the script.*

     ssh we@norns.local
     sudo apt install network-manager
     sudo cp /home/we/fates/install/norns/files/interfaces /etc/network/interfaces
     sudo mv /etc/wpa_supplicant/wpa_supplicant.conf /etc/wpa_supplicant/wpa_supplicant_bak.conf

-And reboot (with command line if possible).
+    sudo reboot

-On the Raspberry pi, navigate to System -> Wifi and add your network manually.
+After reboot, on the Raspberry pi, using the OLED screen navigate to SYSTEM > WIFI and add your network manually.

+This is a bit of a hassle to do manually, but you only have to do it once and it should ensure your WIFI works properly from here on out.

-## Audio configuration
+## Audio configuration for
-*(this part needs to be tested once again)*

     ssh we@norns.local
     amixer controls